 This town hall section revealed some poignant and eloquent insights into topical issues in the contemporary U.S. such as race relations, economics and politics.
 The facilitator at this performance was Dominic J. Dupont who previously related his life story.
 Born in Brooklyn, at the age of 19 he was convicted of murder and given a prison sentence of 25 years to life.
 On January 22, 2018, he was released after serving 20 years, 7 months, and 18 days in the New York State Prison system due to Governor Andrew Cuomo’s granting him executive clemency based on his “leadership and positive impact with the prison system.”
 The cheerful, upbeat and youthful Mr. Dupont’s presence added even more emotional resonance to this portion.

-Harlem Stage and Theater of War Productions
+Theater of War Productions and Brooklyn Public Library

-For free tickets, visit http://www.harlemstage.org
+For free tickets, visit http://www.eventbrite.com for reservations

 Running time: two hours and 30-45 minutes with no intermission